ELLIOTTCABLE/blog/posts/installing_the_v8_javascript_interpreter_mac_os_x_leopard.markdown

     cd ./v8
     scons sample=shell

+If you're anything like me, you'll want to have that shell available from anywhere - run something like this:

+    sudo ln -s ./shell /usr/bin/v8

 Now you've got a working v8-powered JavaScript shell!
-To launch it an try it out, run the following:
+To launch it and try it out, try the following:

-    ./shell
+    -- v8
+    V8 version 0.3.4.1
+    > print('Hello, world!');
+    Hello, world!
+    > ^C

 You can also pass it a file to be run:

-    ./shell my_file.js
+    -- echo 'print("Hello, world!");' > test.js
+    -- v8 test.js
+    Hello, world!

-Now, be careful — this is not a browser, so a lot of the basic JavaScript idioms you may be familiar with won't be available/make sense.
+Be careful, however — this is not a browser, so a lot of the basic JavaScript idioms you may be familiar with won't be available/make sense.

-Finally, if you're anything like me, you'll want to have that shell available from anywhere - run something like this:

-    sudo ln -s ./shell /usr/bin/js

 Have fun playing with 'purist' javascript!

 [msteigerwalt]: <http://msteigerwalt.com/> "Michelle Steigerwalt's home page"